 Video games are a big part of my life, and I wish I wanted them to stay that way.

-So, let's get into the finer points of building the Scout class up, because it is more the build that matters than the class itself!
+So, let's get into the finer points of building the Scout class up.
+Remember that it is the build that matters more than the class itself!

 Placing Your Attributes

-The way you place your attributes in the beginning of the game is going to determine how the entire game plays out for you, and if you don't want to get stuck in an infinite death loop then you need to place those attribute points just right.
-I'll give you a quick rundown of the best, "where and why," build for your attribute points.
-Your attribute points should be placed as pictured above, and as follows:
+The way you place your attributes in the beginning of the game is going to determine how the entire game plays out for you.
+If you don't want to get stuck in an infinite death loop, then you need to place those attribute points just right.
+I'll give you a quick rundown of the best "where and why" build for your attribute points.
+Your attribute points should be placed as pictured above, and as follows.